gitter-badger/orodruin/CONTRIBUTING.md

 - Use [JavaScript Style Guide][airbnb].
 - If any dependency needed, prefer using [Bower][bower] than Bundler.
 Bower has greater JS libraries database and is much cleaner.

-For now we don't have any linter or testing library linked.
+- Style can be checked using `gulp syntax-check`.
+- Do not edit `gulpfile.js` directly.
+All assets are compiled using Sprockets so Gulp tasks won't be run on production.
+If something needed write an [issue][issue].
+- Do not use RequireJS or similar.
+We have Sprockets with it's `require` and `require_tree`.

+Testing library linked.
 You can suggest one or wait till we choose one.

 ### Designer